 2.2 million EU citizens working in the UK

-Around 2.2 million nationals of other EU countries are in work, as of earlier this year.
-That’s about 7% of people in work—around the highest on record.
+Around 2.4 million nationals of other EU countries are in work, as of earlier this year.
+That’s about 7% of people in work—the highest on record.

 EU nationals of working age are more likely to be in work than UK nationals and non-EU citizens.
-About 80% of working age EU citizens in the UK were in work at the end of last year, compared to around 75% of UK nationals and 62% of people from outside the EU.
+About 81% of working age EU citizens in the UK were in work in spring this year, compared to around 75% of UK nationals and 61% of people from outside the EU.

 That’s partly driven by the fact that citizens of other EU countries are more likely to come to the UK to work.
-Last year almost three-quarters of EU national immigrants said they came to the UK either for work or to find a job.
+Just over two thirds of EU national immigrants said they came to the UK either for work or to find a job in the year to March 2017.
 Only about a third of non-EU nationals say the same.